dwayneburton/dwayneburton/README.md

 ### Hey there! 👋

 I'm **Dwayne Burton**, an **Electical Engineering** student at the **University of Waterloo** ⚡, pursuing a **Software Engineering Minor** 💻.
 I have a passion for programming, especially when it comes to designing and automating hardware & software systems.

-💡 **Experience:**
+💡 **Previous Experience:**
-- Silicon CAD Hardware Engineering Intern 🛠️ – Developed EDA flows, methodologies & scripts for integrated circuit (IC) design.
+- Silicon CAD Hardware Engineering Intern @ [Untether AI](https://www.untether.ai) 🛠️ – Developed EDA flows, methodologies & scripts for ASIC design.
-- Electrical Engineering Intern 🔌 – Worked on electrical budgets, designs & coordinated construction projects.
+- Electrical Engineering Intern @ [Plan Group](https://www.plan-group.com) 🔌 – Worked on electrical budgets, designs & coordinated construction projects.

 Always learning, building, and experimenting 🚀!